sam-m-ward/sigmaRel_computer/README.md

   3) Visualising individual photometric distances estimates, and Hubble diagrams.

 ### Single-galaxy Analysis
-Also included is the `siblings_galaxy` class for analysing a single siblings-galaxy, used for:
+This repo also includes the `siblings_galaxy` class for analysing a single siblings-galaxy, used for:
   1) ***Cosmology-independent analyses***, including computing/plotting posteriors for different choices of $\sigma_{\rm{Rel}}$ hyperprior.
   2) Computing a common-distance posterior by marginalising over $\sigma_{\rm{Rel}}$ with an informative hyperprior.
   3) Visualising individual photometric distance estimates.